richardvenneman/appsignal-docs/source/support/known-issues/alpine-linux-ruby-gem-2-4-elixir-package-1-4-upgrade-problems.html.md

 When installing an AppSignal integration, the installer will try to detect the system architecture for which it needs to download the [AppSignal extension](/appsignal/terminology.html#extension).
 If the detection mismatches the wrong extension build will be downloaded and installed.
 The installation will fail and AppSignal will not work.

-Our Ruby gem will not raise error, but log the problem to the `install.log` file in the `ext/` directory in the AppSignal gem directory.
+Our Ruby gem will not raise an error, but log the problem to the `install.log` file in the `ext/` directory in the AppSignal gem directory.

 The Elixir package will raise an error and halt any compilation.
 See [issue #273](https://github.com/appsignal/appsignal-elixir/issues/273) on the [appsignal-elixir](https://github.com/appsignal/appsignal-elixir/) repo for more details on the specific error.